freedomofpress/securedrop/docs/generate_securedrop_application_key.rst

 which is never connected to the Internet.
 SecureDrop submissions can only be decrypted and read on the *Secure Viewing Station*.

-We will now generate the *SecureDrop Application GPG Key*.
+We will now generate the *SecureDrop Application GPG Key* on the *Secure Viewing Station*.

 Correct the system time
 -----------------------